devdev2022/LeetCode/null/README.md

-<h2><a href="https://leetcode.com/problems/function-composition/">null.
-Function Composition</a></h2><h3>Difficulty</h3><hr>Can you solve this real interview question?
+<h2><a href="https://leetcode.com/problems/function-composition/">Function Composition</a></h2><h3>Difficulty</h3><hr>Can you solve this real interview question?
 Function Composition - Given an array of functions [f1, f2, f3, ..., fn], return a new function fn that is the function composition of the array of functions.

 The function composition of [f(x), g(x), h(x)] is fn(x) = f(g(h(x))).